Be-Secure/Be-Secure/docs/bes-introduction.md

 <p> Organizations, open source developers, security researchers, auditors and regulators – all can benefit from Be-Secure </p>

-<h2> TAVOSS </h2>

-<p> TAVOSS is Trusted And Verified Open Source Software that has undergone a security assessment by the Be-Secure community. </p>
+<h2> TAVOSS: Trusted and Verified Open Source Software </h2>

+TAVOSS is a set of principles and practices that can help to accelerate the adoption of open source in enterprises.
+TAVOSS software is vetted and secure, which can help to address security concerns.
+The software is also accompanied by documentation and support, which can help to address the lack of knowledge and cultural resistance. </p>

+<h2> Benefits of TAVOSS </h2>

+- Enhanced maintenance practices and reduced costs.

+- Expertise in specific open source projects, driving efficient patching and maintenance.

+- Fueling innovation and supporting sustainable development practices.

+- Rapid remediation of vulnerabilities and an increased level of security awareness.

 <h2> Benefits from Be-Secure </h2>